carlsc2/Genetic-Programming/README.md

 # Genetic-Programming
-Experiments with Genetic programming using Python and Brainfuck
+Experiments with Genetic programming using Python and Brainf**k